 In addition to this, we also have a smaller Core Leadership Team who share a deeper level of spiritual and practical responsibility for Inclusive Gathering Birmingham and also are committed to supporting the Leadership Community.
 The Core Leadership Team is …

 Naomi Bennett (she/her/they/them) takes the lead on Inclusive Gathering‘s social justice focus and is completing a PhD in Biomedical Materials Engineering for Ocular Drug delivery.
-She doesn’t know what that means either, but she spends a lot of time putting drugs in eyes.
-She’s passionate about access to and provision of holistic, good, free healthcare.
-Naomi is the Co-Director of Red Letter Christian UK and wants the church to not only serve marginalised people, but learn from them like Jesus did.
-As if she wasn’t busy enough, Naomi also coordinates operations for a group of social justice community organisations based in Winson Green.
+Naomi is also the Co-CEO of Red Letter Christian UK.
+She’s passionate about amplifying prophetic voices and stories and creating change from the grassroots – up.
+She loves mobilising the church and working on cross-cutting and radical campaigns, especially when it comes to healthcare, housing and the environment.
+Naomi also works with Newbigin Community Trust in Winson Green, Birmingham, developing projects that use science as a community development tool.
 Naomi and her fiance Lizzie are passionate about loving people on the margins and empowering the voices we don’t normally hear to create a diverse movement of people passionate about God’s love for his whole creation.

 Eunice Attwood (she/her) was part of the original team who helped launch Inclusive Gathering Birmingham and oversees our Safeguarding.
 She is a Methodist Deacon with over 20 years of experience in starting and growing new expressions of church.
 Eunice was recently announced as the Methodist Church’s Church at the Margins Officer to help develop a movement of new Christian communities led by people who have been marginalised by society.
 Eunice served as the Vice-President of the British Methodist Conference in 2010-2011, and over the last eight years has been the Tutor in Pastoral Theology at the Queen’s Foundation for Ecumenical Theological Education, Birmingham.